MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/configure-a-kms-host-computer-for-office.md

   slui.exe 4
 ```

-This launches the Windows phone activation wizard and it will display a telephone number.
+This command launches the Windows phone activation wizard and it will display a telephone number.

-After you have obtained the telephone number, cancel the wizard.
+After you've obtained the telephone number, cancel the wizard.
 You can ignore the activation ID displayed by the wizard.
-It is for Windows.
+It's for Windows.

 3. Call the telephone number.
 At each prompt, enter a group of six numbers.
-This is the installation ID that you obtained in step 1.
+This 36-digit number is the installation ID that you obtained in step 1.

 4. When you hear the response, write down the numbers.
-This is your confirmation ID.
+These numbers are your confirmation ID.

 5. At the command line, run the following command:

  ```
 cscript slmgr.vbs /atp CONFIRMATIONID ACTIVATIONID
 ```
-Replace *CONFIRMATIONID* with the 48 digit confirmation ID that you received over the telephone.
+Replace *CONFIRMATIONID* with the 48-digit confirmation ID that you received over the telephone.

 Replace *ACTIVATIONID* with the Activation ID for your version of Office.
 The Activation ID for Office 2019 is 70512334-47B4-44DB-A233-BE5EA33B914C, and the 2016 Activation ID for Office 2016 is 98EBFE73-2084-4C97-932C-C0CD1643BEA7.